benswift/benswift.github.io/_posts/2021-04-01-bulk-add-students-to-ms-teams-from-a-csv-file.md

 Get-Module -ListAvailable -Name MicrosoftTeams

 # this step will take you to a login page in your browser,
-# you need to sign in to authorise your powershell session
+# you need to sign in to authorise your PowerShell session
 Connect-MicrosoftTeams

 # this line stores the team's GroupID into a variable